pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 The Update Proxy defined in this document is an alternative to the Discovery Proxy {{?I-D.ietf-dnssd-hybrid}} and the Discovery Relay {{?I-D.ietf-dnssd-mdns-relay}}.
 This solution makes different trade-offs than the ones made by the Discovery Proxy which offer some advantages at a cost of increased state.

 The main difference is that the Discovery Proxy builds the list of matching services on demand by querying over mDNS and collecting the announcements in response to client queries.
-Whereas the Update proxy tries to build a complete list of services by listening for all announcements, discovering and refreshihg them, and then inserting them into subdomains using DNS Update.
+Whereas the Update proxy tries to build a complete list of services by listening for all announcements, discovering and refreshing them, and then inserting them into subdomains using DNS Update.

 The main advantages of the Update proxy include limiting further propagation of IP multicast across the campus, providing a pathway to eliminate multicast entirely, faster response time to client queries, and the ability to provide DNSSEC signed security responses for client queries.